leighmcculloch/leighmcculloch.com/source/content/posts/2013/getting-hex-string-for-nsdata.md

 +++
 slug = "getting-hex-string-for-nsdata"
-title = "Obj-C: Getting a Hex String for an NSData" date = 2013-11-30 disqus_identifier = "ofvtepu"
+title = "Obj-C: Getting a hex string for an NSData" date = 2013-11-30 disqus_identifier = "ofvtepu"
 +++